Enter your details to download our latest 200 hour teacher training brochure here

 TRY OUR SEASONAL FLOW WITH THE TRIAL PASS- FIRST 4 CLASSES £204 CLASSES £20

-We are very proud to be able to offer year long SEASONAL TEACHER TRAINING courses in several cities throughout Europe.
+We are very proud to be able to offer year long SEASONAL YOGA TEACHER TRAINING courses in several cities throughout Europe.

-Our London training is situated in a venue in the south of London, Cobham in Surrey, we start our 200 hour course there in March.
+Our London training is situated in a venue in the south of London, Cobham in Surrey.
+We start our 200 hour course there in March.

 For dates and venues and more information please see the links below.